ApolloVM/apollovm_dart/README.md

 ## Usage

 The ApolloVM is still in alpha stage.
-Below we can see simple usage examples in Dart and Java.
+Below, we can see simple usage examples in Dart and Java.

 ### Language: Dart